vladak/shield/README.md

 connected via STEMMA QT and this provides accurate temperature measurements.

-This repository is called 'shield' as an allude to [Stevenson screen](https://en.wikipedia.org/wiki/Stevenson_screen) because the Feather with the sensor is placed into a plastic screen.
+This repository is called 'shield' as an allude to [Stevenson screen](https://en.wikipedia.org/wiki/Stevenson_screen) because the Feather with the sensor is placed into a plastic screen, sometimes called "radiation shield".

 ## Usage